Skip to main content

 1. On the Activity bar, select Veracode Scan vs-code-side-bar.png.

 2. In the VULNERABILITIES IN MY LIBRARIES view, you see a list of libraries sorted by risk level.
 The libraries with the most and highest-risk vulnerabilities are at the top of the list.
-The library usage appears to the right of the library.
+The usage appears to the right of the library.

 3. If you have enabled a security policy for your project, select Policy vscode-policy-shield-icon.png to select a different policy.
 If the policy is disabled, select Policy to open the policy settings.